Best Ghost Inspector Alternatives in 2026

 Top GhostInspector Alternatives include:

-• BugBug: Best for Agile teams needing fast, codeless test automation for Chrome.
+• BugBug: Best for B2B SaaS teams needing fast, codeless test automation for Chromium.

 • BrowserStack: Best for cross-browser and mobile app testing on real devices and virtual machines.